-Responsibilities/Requirements
+Responsibilities and Requirements

-1. Student teachers will spend fourteen weeks full-time in the school.
+Student teachers will spend fourteen weeks full-time in the school.
 They will begin by observing their Cooperating Teacher and other teachers within and outside of their discipline and across grade levels.
-Secondary student teachers will usually assume responsibility for two classes by the end of their second week and will assume, under the direction of the Cooperating Teacher and College Supervisor, complete responsibility for at least three classes (or more if the situation permits) by the ninth week of practice teaching.
+Secondary student teachers will usually assume responsibility for two classes by the end of their second week and will assume, under the direction of the Cooperating Teacher and College

+Supervisor, complete responsibility for at least three classes (or more if the situation permits) by the ninth week of practice teaching.
 In block scheduling, students start with one block and assume responsibility for a second over the course of the fourteen weeks.
 Elementary student teachers will take, by the end of the second week, responsibility for teaching a group or the whole class in a particular subject area.
-They will assume increasing responsibility in the class for two (not necessarily consecutive) weeks.
+They will assume increasing responsibility in the classroom and at some point become the primary teacher in the class for two (not necessarily consecutive) weeks.